rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

 These need to be connected by expanding the SimpleApiCommands that are implemented.

-Next, start on implementing the logic for moving filament for loading and unloader.
+Next, start on implementing the logic for moving filament for loading and unloading.

 Version 0.6.0 release was achieved, and Version 0.7 features were started.